ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 New Experiment
 ===============

-To restart the container at a later time to run a new experiment, users will need to rerun the following command to restart the shell:
+To restart the container at a later time to run a new experiment, users will need to rerun the following commands to restart the shell and load the required modules:

 .. code-block:: console

    singularity shell -H $HOME/singularity-home -e --writable --bind /<local_base_dir>:/<container_dir_w_same_name> ubuntu20.04-gnu9.3-ufs-srwapp
+   cd ubuntu20.04-gnu9.3-ufs-srwapp/opt/ufs-srweather-app/
+   source /usr/share/lmod/6.6/init/profile
+   module use /opt/ufs-srweather-app/modulefiles
+   module load build_singularity_gnu

 Then, users can change the experiment configuration in their ``config.sh`` file, as outlined in :numref:`Section %s <SetUpConfigFileC>`.
 After adjusting the configuration file, reactivate the regional workflow, as described in :numref:`Section %s <SetUpPythonEnvC>`.
 Then, follow the steps to generate the experiment.